aGreenCat/TwinBee/README.md

 ---
 ### Proposal: TwinBee

 A vertical scrolling shooting game of one or two bees that shoot bells out of clouds to get power-ups and shoot random flying enemies and throw bombs at land sturctures that are mean.
-Includes bosses, scores, a selection interface, multiplayer (same computer) https://www.retrogames.cz/play_009-NES.php?language=EN
+Includes bosses, scores, a selection interface, multiplayer (same computer), different enemy pathings and projectiles https://www.retrogames.cz/play_009-NES.php?language=EN
 # Processing libraries:
 - Sound - for defeating enemies, hitting objects